simon-ritchie/apysc/docs_src/source/stage.md

-# Stage
+# Stage class

 This page explains the `Stage` class.

 ## What is the Stage?

-The `Stage` is the apysc overall drawing area (like a viewport, canvas, or something else) and contains all elements.
+The `Stage` is the apysc overall drawing area (like a viewport) and contains all elements.

 You must create the `Stage` at the first of the apysc project (this runs cleaning up internal data and files).

 ## Create stage

-Creating stage is simple, like this:
+Creating a stage is simple, like this:

 ```py
 # runnable